-- Teacher submits documentation to the principal that promotion of the student is appropriate and is based on the student's academic record.
-Documentation shall consist of the existing Progress Monitoring Plan (PMP) or student portfolio. - Principal reviews and discusses the documentation with the teacher and determines promotion or retention. - Principal recommends promotion, in writing, through the designated supervisor, who will then submit the recommendation to the superintendent for third grade students. - Superintendent, or designee, shall accept or reject the principal's recommendation in writing.
+- Teacher submits documentation to the school principal that indicates that the promotion of the student is appropriate and is based upon the student's academic record.
+In order to minimize paperwork requirements, such documentation shall consist only of the existing progress monitoring plan, individual educational plan, if applicable, report card or student portfolio. - The school principal shall review and discuss such recommendation with the teacher and make the determination as to whether the student should be promoted or retained. - If the school principal determines that the student should be promoted, the school principal shall make such recommendation in writing to the school district superintendent. - The superintendent (or designee) shall accept or reject the school principal's recommendation in writing.